Bierbunker/Lab-Tool/Readme.md

 ## Get Started

-Clone the Repo and run the getpackages skript which will install the requiered
+Clone the Repo and run the getpackages script which will install the required

 * Python3
 * pip3